2023 Solar Incentives Guide for Palos Hills, IL - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
 The new Clean Energy Credit is valid until 2035.
-Homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then decrease annually until the date of expiration.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+You can now apply for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+This credit will then be decreased by a few percentage points every year until the date of expiration.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives